Main

 Education and Training

-We will provide training and development opportunities for our employees and officers to enhance their ability to understand and act in accordance with this Policy.
+We will provide training and development opportunities for our employees and officers to enhance their ability to grasp this Policy and act in accordance with it.

 Reporting

-We will continuously report our efforts and progress on addressing environmental issues through our reports, websites, and other communication channels.
+We will continuously report our efforts and progress on addressing environmental challenges related to this Policy through our reports, websites, and other communication channels.

 Formulated in 1998